cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

     }
 ```

-Then go to the 3 dots on the top right for more options, click the file tab and import the `boromir` file you'll find in `DigitalMigrations/docs/images/boromir.jpg` and `DigitalMigrations/p5Tutorials/assets/Impact.ttf`
+Then go to the 3 dots on the top right for more options, click the file tab and import the [boromir](https://github.com/cheapjack/DigitalMigrations/blob/master/docs/images/boromir.jpg) and [Impact.ttf](https://github.com/cheapjack/DigitalMigrations/blob/master/p5Tutorials/assets/Impact.ttf)

 You'll see how the code 'pre-loads' the images and font files the sketch needs